Zeanog/Neo.Tools.StateMachine/README.md

 Simple drop n drag use in the editor
 Trigger transitions with external events
 Setup delays/timers for transitions
+Operators allowed in expression: &, |, !, ^, ()
+Final bool on the interpreter stack tells system to transition or not

 Uses Antlr to generate parser and lexer